sbslee/pypgx/README.rst

     :target: https://pypgx.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-PyPGx is a Python package for pharmacogenomics (PGx) research.
+PyPGx is a Python package for pharmacogenomics (PGx) research, which can be used as a standalone program and as a Python module.

 Documentation is available at `Read the Docs <https://pypgx.readthedocs.io/en/latest/>`_.

 Installation
 ============